Can You Really Teach an Old Dog New Tricks?

 Volunteering is a common Thanksgiving Day activity, and communities often hold food drives and host free dinners for those in need.

 Another modern development was the rise of online shopping and the Black Friday sales the day after Thanksgiving.
-Many stores would open their doors on Thanksgiving evening, offering special deals and promotions to kick off the holiday shopping season.
+Many stores would open their doors on Thanksgiving evening, or incredibly early the day after, offering special deals and promotions to kick off the holiday shopping season.
 However, this has evolved to stores offering early Thanksgiving promotions, giving Black Friday pricing for several days or even weeks ahead of time.

 From the early days of Pilgrims and Native Americans sharing a harvest feast to today's modern celebrations with parades, football, and pumpkin pie, Thanksgiving has evolved into a highly anticipated holiday.
 It's a time for turkey, giving thanks, and coming together with loved ones.